 In a large bowl, add the remaining ingredients and the toasted corn.
 Drizzle with the dressing and mix well.
 Season with additional salt and pepper if desired.

-In the same skillet that you used to toast the corn, heat about three tablespoons of oil and lightly toast the Ezekiel sprouted grain tortillas, one at a time.
+In the same skillet that you used to toast the corn, heat about three tablespoons of oil and lightly toast the Ezekiel sprouted grain tortillas, or tortillas of your choice, one at a time.
 You may need to add more oil to the skillet as you go.

 Spoon the bean mixture over the tortillas and serve.